ros-controls/ros2_controllers/joint_trajectory_controller/doc/speed_scaling.rst

 When speed scaling is used while executing a trajectory, the tolerances configured for execution will be scaled, as well.

 Since commands are generated from the scaled trajectory time, **path errors** will also be compared to the scaled trajectory.
-However, since the next command is always using the full time step, there will obviously always be a small error added by the robot only executing a part of the command.

 The **goal time tolerance** also uses the virtual trajectory time.
 This means that a trajectory being executed with a constant scaling factor of 0.5 will take twice as long for execution than the